...

 Alibi evidence such as any evidence that supports the defendant’s claim of being elsewhere at the time of the alleged crime should be disclosed.
 This could include surveillance footage, receipts, or witness statements corroborating the alibi.

-Prior acts of misconduct such as information about the alleged victim or witnesses engaging in prior criminal or unethical behavior that could be relevant to the current case must be disclosed.
+You must disclose prior acts of misconduct, including any information about the alleged victim or witnesses engaging in previous criminal or unethical behavior that could be relevant to the current case.
 For example, if the alleged victim has a history of making false accusations, that information could be significant to the defense.

 Brady material is any evidence that is held by other agencies such as other government agencies.
 That may possess exculpatory evidence related to the case, the prosecution must make efforts to obtain and disclose that evidence to the defense.

 Information about confidential informants that the case may rely on the information provided by a confidential informant.
-Any information that could impeach the informant’s credibility or reveal inconsistencies in their statements must be disclosed.
+You must disclose any information that could undermine the informant’s credibility or reveal inconsistencies in their statements.

 It’s important to note that the obligation to disclose Brady’s material extends not only to evidence that directly proves the defendant’s innocence but also to evidence that could undermine the prosecution’s case or affect the credibility of witnesses.
 The prosecution must disclose such information to the defense in a timely manner to ensure a fair trial.
 Failure to do so may result in a Brady violation.